Setting default_external affects STDIN encoding but default_internal does not

 1.9.3p286 :009 > STDIN.internal_encoding

-#4 Updated by Martin Dürst almost 3 years ago
+#4 Updated by Martin Dürst about 3 years ago

 I'm not sure what the reason was for the current state, but I can easily